graphql/graphql.github.io/site/graphql-js/APIReference-TypeSystem.md

 When two types need to refer to each other, or a type needs to refer to itself in a field, you can use a function expression (aka a closure or a thunk) to supply the fields lazily.

+Note that resolver functions are provided the `source` object as the first parameter.
+However, if a resolver function is not provided, then the default resolver is used, which looks for a method on `source` of the same name as the field.
+If found, the method is called with `(args, context, info)`.
+Since it is a method on `source`, that value can always be referenced with `this`.

 #### Examples